kassoulet/git-size-history/CONTRIBUTING.md

-# Contributing to git-size-fast
+# Contributing to git-size-history

-Thank you for considering contributing to git-size-fast!
+Thank you for considering contributing to git-size-history!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct